Modern and contemporary art history.

 Art 397 - Modern and Contemporary Chinese Art in a Global Context

 Full course for one semester.
-This course explores key figures, movements, and issues in Chinese art and visual culture from the late nineteenth century to the present.
+This course explores key figures, movements and issues in Chinese art and visual culture from the late nineteenth century to present.
 We will pay special attention to the intercultural encounters and connections from the era of international treaty ports to contemporary global art circuits.
 By examining key artists and landmark exhibitions in historical sequence, this course considers how aesthetic concerns, expressed through a variety of media from ink painting to video installation, engaged with the unfolding seismic sociopolitical and economic transformations in China.
 To trace the contours of the modern and contemporary Chinese art scene, we will also analyze primary sources including not only visual works produced but also writings by artists, group manifestos, and exhibition statements that bring into focus major debates and issues.
 We will consider recurring questions over modernity and tradition, political participation and representation, nationalism and transnationalism, and in relation to an expanding art world and art market.
 Prerequisite: Art 201 or consent of the instructor.
 Conference.

 Art 408 - Renaissance Space